jmtyszka/pyxnat/README.rst

+# Python 3 Support
+This fork attempts to port the python 2.6+ version of pyxnat to python 3.6

-The homepage of pyxnat with user documentation is located on:
+The original homepage of pyxnat for python 2 with user documentation is located on:

 http://packages.python.org/pyxnat/